 The Timnath Pit is located in Section 3, Township 6 North, Range 68 West of the 6th P.M., south of the town of Timnath and west of the Poudre River.
-Mining operations at the Timnath-Connell Pit during this plan period will consist of recycling asphalt and concrete material, dust control, and reclamation activities.
+Mining operations at the Timnath-Connell Pit during this plan period will consist of recycling asphalt and concrete material, limited washing of materials brought to the site from other sand and gravel mining operations, dust control, and reclamation activities.
 The reclamation activity proposed to occur at the Timnath-Connell Pit during this plan period is limited to backfilling of previously mined areas.
 No additional mining of sand and gravel is proposed to occur at this site during this plan period.
-Depletions at the site during this plan period will be limited to evaporation and water used for dust control purposes.
+Depletions at the site during this plan period will be limited to evaporation and water used for material washing and dust control purposes.
 Replacement of depletions at the site will be made via delivery of Box Elder Ditch Company shares to an on-site recharge pond.
 The mining activities at the site are projected to continue for at least five years.
 The final reclamation plan for the site calls for a lined reservoir for the area west of the Box Elder Ditch and backfilling of the mined area to the east of the Box Elder Ditch.
 An 8.10-acre recharge pond and a 2.74-acre unlined pond will remain on the site after reclamation.